mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing/product-technical-writing-team-handbook.md

 The supplied content can be provided informally, in bullet points, or rough notes in a Google Doc/Jira issue/on the PR itself.
 Refinements are made collaboratively.

-#### Feature Documentation MVP (PMs) - WIP
+#### Feature documentation MVP (PMs)

 This is a guideline of what MVP feature documentation can include.
 Requirements vary based on the scope of the change, so not everything will always be needed:

-* A link to the feature/product's tech spec
+* A link to the feature/product's tech spec.
-* Links to any relevant Jira/GitHub issues
+* Links to any relevant Jira/GitHub issues.
-* A description of the product/feature/update which forms the basis of the documentation
+* A description of the product/feature/update which forms the basis of the documentation.
-* Steps for any processes or procedures (configuration of a feature, troubleshooting, etc)
+* Steps for any processes or procedures (configuration of a feature, troubleshooting, etc).
-* Any FAQs or troubleshooting questions if relevant
+* Any FAQs or troubleshooting questions if relevant.
-* Configuration settings and examples for the ``config.json`` file if relevant
+* Configuration settings and examples for the ``config.json`` file if relevant.
-* (If possible) Suggestions of where in the docs the content should go
+* (If possible) Suggestions of where in the docs the content should go.

 When the content has been refined and approved in draft format:

-* The Product Manager/Technical Writer creates a branch off the relevant documentation release branch
+* The Product Manager/Technical Writer creates a branch off the relevant documentation release branch.
-* The documentation is updated with the approved content in that branch
+* The documentation is updated with the approved content in that branch.
- * If there are multiple pages to update for a specific feature/change please keep them all in the same branch for ease of management
+ * If there are multiple pages to update for a specific feature/change please keep them all in the same branch for ease of management.
-* The PR is submitted and relevant reviewers added, including an editor (not the Technical Writer who wrote the docs), for final review
+* The PR is submitted and relevant reviewers added, including an editor (not the Technical Writer who wrote the docs), for final review.
- * Include the link to the server/webapp repo issue in your PR for reference purposes
+ * Include the link to the server/webapp repo issue in your PR for reference purposes.
-* Once all reviews are complete, the PR is marked as **Reviews Complete** and merged into the documentation release branch by @amyblais
+* Once all reviews are complete, the PR is marked as **Reviews Complete** and merged into the documentation release branch by @amyblais.

 You can read more about the review process [here](https://developers.mattermost.com/contribute/getting-started/code-review).

-### Submitting Documentation With Your PR
+### Submitting documentation with your PR

 We want to empower everyone to contribute to our documentation, and be comfortable submitting documentation for contributions.
 As such, we don't expect every contribution to adhere to our style guide when first submitted.